-Queen Margrethe II 342 by Andy Warhol is a portrait from the Reigning Queens series published in 1985.
-The series includes sixteen portraits of reigning queens at the time.
-Included in this series are Queen Margrethe II of Denmark, Queen Ntombi Twala of Swaziland, Queen Elizabeth II of the United Kingdom, and Queen Beatrix of the Netherlands.
+Queen Margrethe II of Denmark 342 by Andy Warhol is a portrait from the Reigning Queens series published in 1985.
+The portfolio includes sixteen screenprints of reigning monarchs.
+Among them: Queen Ntombi Twala of Swaziland, Queen Elizabeth II of the United Kingdom, and Queen Beatrix of the Netherlands.
+For additional background on the Danish monarch, see this biography of Queen Margrethe II.

 Photo credits: